Bitcoin Has Gone On An Insane Surge

 In fact, the death of Bitcoin has been declared many times, and yet it continues to show impressive strength.

-Lately it’s been on a gigantic surge, with the price going from under $US140 to over $US190 in the course of a month.
+Lately it’s been on a gigantic surge, with the price going from under $140 to over $190 in the course of a month.

 From Bitcoin Charts: